Sony Reader Reviews

 Sony PRS-T1

-The PRS-T1 is a big change in direction for the Sony Reader brand.
+The PRS-T1 is a big change in direction for the Sony Reader brand, with the cheap plastic design instead of the classy premium design of old.

-It has a new design and user interface, not to mention a bunch of new features and an Android operating system.
+It has an entirely new user interface, not to mention a bunch of new features and an Android operating system.
 It comes in three colors, black, white, and red.

 Sony PRS-T1 Reader Wi-Fi Review »